 and with a “chorus” of citizens

 photo Nicolò Gialain

-Within her words, and within the dust she often evokes, we catch a glimpse of the painful path travelled by entire peoples, to which poetry gives a voice, making music spring forth.
+One of the most secluded and powerful poetic voices of the twentieth century, Nelly Sachs arrives like a tenacious breath of wind, that resists time.
+Within her poetry, and within the dust she often evokes, we catch a glimpse of the painful journey made by entire peoples, to which poetry gives a voice, with music springing out of her verses.

 Her numerous collections of poetry include: In the Houses of Death (1947), Flight and Transformation (1959), Beyond Dust (1961), In Search of the Living (1971).
 Other works include plays (Eli, 1950) and poems (Marks in the Sand, 1962; Enchantment, 1970).
 Texts published in Italian by Nelly Sachs include: Poesie, translated by Ida Porena, Einaudi 1971; Paul Celan Nelly Sachs Corrispondenza Il Melangolo, 1996 translated by Anna Ruchat; Lettere dalla notte edited by Anna Ruchat, Giuntina 2015.